menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Bertrand - Loomis is generally considered to be a blue-collar town.
-38.40% of the Bertrand - Loomis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Bertrand - Loomis is a blue-collar town, with 38.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bertrand - Loomis is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Bertrand - Loomis who work in management occupations (15.40%), farm management occupations (11.70%), and office and administrative support (11.24%).

 You will also find that a lot of people in Bertrand - Loomis work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.